qbunt/dev-machine/README.md

 This includes a list of frequently used applications, and many CLI tools used daily.
 This is combined with dotfiles listed in my Dropbox account.

+This tool is based on [the Brewfile system](https://github.com/Homebrew/homebrew-bundle) and [this excellent idea](https://chodounsky.net/2017/01/20/automate-your-macos-development-machine-setup/)

 Full list of cli tools is:

 ```bash